 Why You Need An Internal Communications Video Strategy

-Using video is can help you effectively increase employee engagement, enhance employee satisfaction and improve your internal communucations.
+Using video is an easy email hack for Outlook that can help you effectively increase employee engagement, enhance employee satisfaction and improve your internal communications.
 But how can you effectively incorporate video for internal communications?

 Now that we know why to use video for internal communications, let’s explore how.
 We’ll list the best internal communications video ideas to help guide your content strategy.